What is Multi-Touch Attribution?

 How Attribution.ai Implements This

-Attribution.ai implements MTA using three independent data sources: a privacy-first pixel that tracks the customer journey, post-purchase surveys that capture self-reported attribution, and order metadata from Shopify.
-We support first-click, last-click, linear, time-decay, position-based, Markov chain, and Shapley value models — and let you compare them side-by-side to see where the biggest disagreements (and opportunities) are.
+Attribution.ai implements MTA as an advanced diagnostic on top of a broader trusted-measurement stack: a privacy-first pixel that tracks the customer journey, post-purchase surveys that capture self-reported attribution, and order metadata from Shopify.
+We support first-click, last-click, linear, time-decay, position-based, Markov chain, and Shapley value models, but we position model comparison as a secondary workflow after teams review blended efficiency, recovered demand, MMM, and trust state.

 See it in action

-Get accurate attribution data for your Shopify store with a 14-day free trial.
+Get accurate attribution data for your Shopify store.